blarney-lang/blarney/README.md

 ## Example 4: Mutable registers

 So far, we've only seen `display` and `finish` actions inside a Blarney module.
-It also supports creation and assignment of registers.
+Also supported are creation and assignment of registers.
 To illustrate, here is a module that creates a 4-bit `cycleCount` register, increments it on each cycle, stopping when it reaches 10.